Women of the Word: Ruth

 Reputation can have a major impact on our lives.
 Ruth’s integrity and drive, her compassion and devotion spoke volumes about her character.
 Think about your own life, the reputation it has.
 Does it glorify God?
 How do others view you?

 But before we get to that we must discuss the family unit.
-To maintain a family name and estate there must be an heir.
+To maintain a family name and estate there had to be an heir.
 The oldest son took over the family property and provided for the women.
 Levirate law required that if the heir were to die the next oldest brother or next nearest relative was to marry the widow.
 The first born son would become the heir of the deceased man.
 This man was called the ‘goel’ which means redeemer.

-About Trisha Smith 1047 Articles
+About Trisha Smith 1093 Articles

 I am a wife, mother, sister, daughter, friend, and leader, a child of God, chosen, loved, redeemed.
 Check out the ministry's history and my involvement in the About section.